Announcing One-Click Restores, Disaster Recovery, and More

 Now, log into your WordPress site using the new user information you specified earlier!

-Out-of-the-box, WordPress won’t limit the number of times you can try to log into your site.
-As a result, WordPress is often vulnerable to brute-force attacks.
+WordPress won’t limit the number of times you can try to log into your site.
+So, it’s often vulnerable to brute-force attacks.
 To access your dashboard, hackers will use automated software that guesses your password until your site is breached.

 To secure your website against brute force attacks, it’s often a good idea to limit login attempts.
 However, if you can’t remember your password, this may lock you out of your own dashboard.